-As shown in Table V12, we were only able to get meaningful results only for the requirements that were not analyzed against the top AP component (Global scope) but instead at a subcomponent (Roll AP - Local scope).
-Analysis with Kind2 was not supported due to the algebraic-loop, while analysis with SLDV was undecided for all global properties.
+As shown in Table VI2, we were able to get results only for the requirements that were analyzed against a sub component (local scope, e.g., Roll AP).
+Requirements that were analyzed against the top AP component (global scope), e.g., [AP-000] were either unsupported or undecided.
+In particular, analysis with Kind2 was not supported due to the algebraic-loop, while analysis with SLDV was undecided.